spkenv/spk/docs/error_codes/_index.md

 In the case that this is expected and desired, see the documentation section on [recursive builds]({{< ref "use/spec" >}}#recursivebuilds)

-#### `spk::build::validation::long_description`
+#### `spk::build::validation::long_var_description`

-This validation is triggered when a description greater than 256 characters is found for build variables.
+This validation is triggered when a build var description is greater than 256 characters is found.

 In cases where a longer description is required, see the documentation section on [build variable description]({{< ref "use/spec" >}}#buildvariabledescription)

-#### `spk::build::validation::require_desc`
+#### `spk::build::validation::strong_inheritance_var_desc`

-This validation is triggered when a description is not provided for strong inheritance variables.
+This validation is triggered when a description is not provided for strong inheritance build variables.

 In cases where a description is not required, see the documentation section on [build variable description]({{< ref "use/spec" >}}#buildvariabledescription)